 The fair value of the Common Share purchase warrants was estimated at \$3,256,109 on the grant date using the Black-Scholes valuation model using the exercise price of Cdn\$0.40, expiry of January 11, 2016 and estimated volatility of 65%.
-Subsequent to December 31, 2015, these warrants expired unexercised.
+During the three months ended March 31, 2016, these warrants expired unexercised.

-As at the date hereof, on a fully diluted basis, the total issued and outstanding number of Common Shares is 694,169,911.
+As at the date hereof, on a fully diluted basis, the total issued and outstanding number of Common Shares is 997,482,495.